Silversunset01/dbm/README.md

+# Discord Bot Maker
+DBM allows users to create bots using a graphical user interface that gives coders of all levels a head start on building their bots.
+You can find this software [on steam](https://store.steampowered.com/app/682130/Discord_Bot_Maker/)

-# Creating your own scripts in DBM
+# Creating your own scripts
 Most things that are not available as actions can be run as a script either in the `run script` action or in any box that allows for text entry using `${ }`.

 ![](https://github.com/Silversunset01/dbm/raw/master/screenshots/scriptex.png)